bbroz/bbroz.github.io/about.md

 permalink: /about/
 ---

-Aspiring Data Scientist / Machine Learning Engineer
+Determined to become a Data Scientist / Machine Learning Engineer

 ### More Information